codegik/pocs/springboot-3x-jdbc-soft-delete/README.md

 **Use case:** When you want to delegate the filtering responsibility to the database and ensure consistent filtering across all queries.

+**Additional Implementation**: `AddressActive.java` + `AddressActiveRepository.java`

+An alternative implementation of the Database View approach is provided using a dedicated entity:
+- `AddressActive` entity that maps directly to the `active_address` view
+- `AddressActiveRepository` that works exclusively with non-deleted records
+- Integration tests demonstrating that soft-deleted records are automatically filtered out

+This implementation provides a cleaner separation between the full dataset and the active-only dataset by using distinct entity classes.

 ### 3. Query Concatenation Approach

 **Implementation**: `AddressRepositoryConcatFilter.java`